History of the Caribbean: European rivalries and impact on the Caribbean

 English incursions in the Spanish-claimed Caribbean boomed during Queen Elizabeth's rule.
 These actions originally took the guise of well-organized, large-scale smuggling expeditions headed by piratical smugglers the likes of John Hawkins, John Oxenham, and Francis Drake.
-Their primary objectives were smuggling African slaves into Spain's Caribbean possessions in exchange for tropical products.
-The first instances of English mercantile piracy took place in 1562–63, when Hawkins’ men raided a Portuguese vessel off the coast of Sierra Leone, captured the 300 slaves on board, and smuggled them into Santo Domingo in exchange for sugar, hides, and precious woods.
-Hawkins and his contemporaries mastered the devilish art of maximizing the number of slaves that could fit into a ship.
+One of their main objectives were smuggling African slaves into Spain's Caribbean possessions in exchange for tropical products.
+The first instances of English mercantile piracy took place in 1562–63, when Hawkins' men raided a Portuguese vessel off the coast of Sierra Leone, captured the 300 slaves on board, and smuggled them into Santo Domingo in exchange for sugar, hides, and precious woods.
+Hawkins and his contemporaries pioneered the method of maximizing the number of slaves that could fit into a ship.
 He and other slave traders methodically packed enslaved Africans by forcing them to lie on their sides, spooned against one another.
-An example is Hawkins's slave-trading vessel Jesus of Lübeck, a ship owned in partnership with Elizabeth I, into which he jammed 400 enslaved Africans.
+An example is Hawkins's slave-trading vessel Jesus of Lübeck, a ship he used on slave smuggling expeditions, on which he transported hundreds of enslaved Africans.
 In 1567 and 1568, Hawkins commanded two piratical smuggling expeditions, the last of which ended disastrously.
 He lost almost all of his ships and three-fourths of his men were killed by Spanish soldiers at San Juan de Ulúa, off the coast of Veracruz, the point of departure of the fleet of New Spain.
 Hawkins and Drake barely escaped but Oxenham was captured, convicted of heresy of Protestantism by the Mexican Inquisition and burned alive.

-Many of the battles of the Anglo-Spanish war were fought in the Caribbean, not by regular English troops but rather by privateers whom Queen Elizabeth had licensed to carry out attacks on Spanish vessels and ports.
+Many of the battles of the Anglo-Spanish war were fought in the Caribbean, not by regular English forces but rather by privateers whom Queen Elizabeth had licensed to carry out attacks on Spanish vessels and ports.
 These were former pirates who now held a more venerable status as privateers.
 During those years, over seventy-five documented English privateering expeditions targeted Spanish possessions and vessels.
 Drake terrorized Spanish vessels and ports.
 Early in 1586, his forces seized Santo Domingo, retaining control over it for around a month.
 Before departing they plundered and destroyed the city, taking a huge bounty.
 Drake's men destroyed images and ornaments in Catholic churches.